 Penn State has more than twenty campuses across Pennsylvania that serve students and communities as we carry out our mission of teaching, research, and service.
 Through its network of undergraduate campuses and World Campus, Penn State provides students the opportunity to begin and complete a Penn State degree at one campus, transition to complete a degree at another campus or complete a program completely online-this is the hallmark of Penn State's unique one University concept.

 The University Park campus, the administrative and research hub of the University is the largest of Penn State's campuses.
 Across Pennsylvania, Penn State campuses play a critical role in the land-grant mission of the University, by providing access and opportunity—a commitment that remains at the core of each campus's mission.
-In addition to providing the first two years of more than 160 Penn State majors, campuses confer more than 5,000 Penn State degrees annually to students who complete their academic programs at a Penn State campus.
+In addition to providing the first two years of more than 160 Penn State majors, campuses confer nearly 5,000 Penn State degrees annually to students who complete their academic programs at a Penn State campus.

-Penn State Campuses include:
+Penn State Campuses Include:

 Penn State Beaver serves a diverse population of approximately 700 students, a relaxed environment with an array of baccalaureate degrees, on-campus housing, and varsity sports-all just 35 miles northwest of Pittsburgh.